 Isn’t it the case that the photons that we see in the cosmic microwave background (CMB) must have started at extremely high energy given the redshift distance relation?
 Cosmologists attribute those photons to the big bang after all.
 Are there any processes in galaxies that produce photons of that energy?
 What is spatial resolution of the Planck survey?
 How many galaxies would be in range from that projected distance to contribute to what we measure as CMB?
 In other words, for every ‘pixel’ from the Planck satellite data what spatial volume does that represent and how many galaxies would we typically expect to find in that volume in the nearby universe?

 A little bit of googling reveals 450 TeV photons from a pulsar in the Crab nebula.
-We know that in the so called big bang there were photons capable of photodissociating deuterium, but did such photons get emitted?
-Probably not because by the 10 seconds point there were few remaining photons with such energy.
+We know that in the so called big bang there were photons capable of photodissociating deuterium, but did such photons make it through the maelstrom of the AGN and take off at light speed at such high energy?
+Probably not because by the 10 second point there were few remaining photons with such energy.
 I imagine an intense jet of Planck energy plasma that inflates and via reactions the formed dipoles or dipole structures group together to become photon structures.
 When does the soup become transparent enough to emit light and what energy are those photons?

 According to the theory of the Big Bang, the universe started hot and dense and then expanded and cooled.
 In the hot, dense conditions of the early universe, photons were tightly glued to matter.
 When the universe was about 300,000 years old the temperature dropped below 3,000K allowing atomic hydrogen to form and releasing the photons.
 These photons, which travelled freely through the universe as it expanded and cooled, make up the cosmic microwave background (CMB) we see today.
 Ten to twenty billion years after the Big Bang, the CMB is a cold sea of photons with an average temperature of 2.7K (-270 C).Wayne Hu, Chicago, 2001 (http://background.uchicago.edu/~whu/intermediate/intermediate.html)